-British audio brand Focusrite Pro has four new products in the pipeline, with availability slated for November 2020.
+British audio brand Focusrite Pro started shipping four new products.
 What is there to gawk at?
 Plenty!
 We are talking three audio interfaces: Red 8Line, RedNet A16R MkII, and RedNet D16R MkII.
 And the fourth new product, of course, is the RedNet R1 Remote Control.
 Here’s more about each box of modern audio wonder:

 Fancy 58 inputs and 64 outputs?
 This is exactly what this interface with Pro Tools HD and Dante connectivity offers.
 There are also ADAT and S / PDIF inputs and outputs for a complete digital connectivity suite.
 On the analog side, we have eight inputs and ten outputs on the analog side.
 In addition, you will find a pair of Red Evolution microphone preamps sporting up to 63 dB of gain.
 The converters work at up to 192 kHz/24-bit resolution.
 The dynamic range for the A/D conversion is a healthy 119 dB, while the D/A conversion reaches a healthier 121 dB.

 Red 8Line is compatible with Mac and PC computers and also has a Thunderbolt 3 port.
 The front panel monitor control lets you listen in mono, stereo, and multi-channel (up to Dolby Atmos 7.1.2) summing variants.
 You will also find two headphone outputs on the front.
 On the added value side, a comprehensive software bundle featuring products from Brainworx and Focusrite Digital is also included.
 What’s the price, you ask?
 That would be EUR 2630.